CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

             #define FOO_BAR

 #.
-Mock class name consists of two parts, first one is the unit name (first letter uppercase) followed by underscore symbol and MOCK as it is shown in the following example for the os unit mock:
+Mock class names consist of two parts, the first one is the unit name (PascalCase) followed by an underscore symbol and MOCK as it is shown in the following example for the os unit mock:
     .. code-block:: c

         class Os_MOCK

 #.
-Test fixture class name consists of two parts, first one is the unit name (first letter uppercase) followed by underscore symbol and TestFixture as it is shown in the following example for the os unit test fixture:
+Test fixture class names consist of two parts, the first one is the unit name (PascalCase) followed by an underscore symbol and TestFixture as it is shown in the following example for the os unit test fixture:
     .. code-block:: c

         class Os_TestFixture : public ::testing::Test

 #.
-Test suite name should use Snake_case as it is shown in the following example:
+Test suite names should start with Test followed by an underscore symbol and then use camelCase as it is shown in the following example:
     .. code-block:: c

         Test_unitName

 #.
-Test name should use SNAKE_CASE as it is shown in the following example for the os_start function where test checks execution flow:
+Test names should use SNAKE_CASE as it is shown in the following example for the os_start function where the test checks execution flow:
     .. code-block:: c

         #define TEST_OS_START_EXECUTIONFLOW()

 #.
-Global variables should use CamelCase as it is shown in the following example:
+Global variables should use PascalCase as it is shown in the following example:
     .. code-block:: c

         CosmOS_CoreVariableType CoresVar[CORE_NUM];

 Implementation
 ----------------
 #.
-First of all we would like to say that following rules can be easily observed in any unit test implementation in the `repository <https://github.com/CosmOS-Creators/core>`_.
-You can use the already implemented unit tests as an example for your implementation if you find it more effective.
+First of all we would like to say is that the following rules can be easily observed in any unit test implementation in the `repository <https://github.com/CosmOS-Creators/core>`_.
+You can use the already implemented unit tests as an example for your implementation if you find it more efficient.
 #.
-For the C and C++ code we use `clang-format <https://clang.llvm.org/docs/ClangFormat.html>`_.
-If you use the docker development environment the clang-format is preinstalled with correct version and VS Code setup in a way to format your code on save.
+For C and C++ code we use `clang-format <https://clang.llvm.org/docs/ClangFormat.html>`_.
+If you use the docker development environment clang-format is preinstalled with the correct version and VSCode is setup in a way to format your code on save.
 #.
 Example mock implementation for the os unit and os_getOsCfg function:
     #.
 For the mock class and test fixture class:
         .. code-block:: cpp